CheKaiWei/Robot-Cluster-Control/README.md

 3. You can edit "cluster_robot_control_8_final_sim.slx" file to change the system.

 # Contact
-Feel to cantact me.
+Feel to contact me.
 My email is richardfeynman180778@gmail.com.